romaricdrigon/MetaYaml/README.md

 * `boolean`: boolean value
 * `pattern`: check if the value matches the regular expression provided in `_pattern`, which is a [PCRE regex](http://www.php.net/manual/en/reference.pcre.pattern.syntax.php)
 * `enum`: enumeration ; list accepted values in `_values` node
-* `array`: array ; define children in a _children node ; array children must have named keys ; any extra key will provoke an error
+* `array`: array; define children in a _children node; array's children must have determined named keys; any extra key will cause an error
 * `prototype`: define a repetition of items whose name/index is not important.
 You must give children's type in `_prototype` node.
 * `choice`: child node can be any of the nodes provided in `_choices`.
 Keys in `_choices` array are not important (as long as they are unique).
 In each choice, it's best to put the discriminating field in first.
 * `partial`: "shortcut" to a block described in `partials` root node.
 Provide partial name in `_partial`